junxit/us-congress-bills-115/metadata.md

 - 2018-04-23 — Introduced in House
 - 2018-04-23 — Introduced in House
 - 2018-04-23 — Referred to the House Committee on Energy and Commerce.
+- 2018-05-17 — Committee Consideration and Mark-up Session Held.
+- 2018-05-17 — Ordered to be Reported (Amended) by Voice Vote.
+- 2018-06-12 — Considered under suspension of the rules. (consideration: CR H5069-5071)
+- 2018-06-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5587.
+- 2018-06-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-12 — Mr. Walden moved to suspend the rules and pass the bill, as amended.
+- 2018-06-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5069-5070)
+- 2018-06-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5069-5070)